UnforeseenOcean/revvid/README.md

 # redigen

-A program that aims to automate the creation of "reddit videos" (r/AskReddit style).

-The goal for this project is to be able to composite text to speech audio alongside screenshots for a given reddit post and export it as a video.
-It is currently in development.

-The current state of the project allows it to:
+You've probably seen a bunch of /r/AskReddit narration style videos by now.
+So I randomly thought to start working on a program to automate the creation of them.
+Its still a WIP but the current state of the project allows it to:

 - Take screenshots of top level comments of a thread
 - Generate audio using the epic Daniel voice for each comment.
 - Have looping background music.